panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-15-PMC/2020-01-15-PMC_Summary.md

 Hans also mentioned that **the BOSSE proposal from a few months ago may get into INFRA-EOSC 07?
 NOT SURE ABOUT THIS**

-At this point we moved on into the meeting 13/01/2020 that was attended by Andy in Brussels by ESFRI + cluster projects to obtain the view and feeling of cluster projects about the EOSC.
+At this point we moved on into the meeting of 13/01/2020 that was attended by Andy in Brussels by ESFRI + cluster projects to obtain the view and feeling of cluster projects about the EOSC.
 During the meeting some criticism of the EOSC took place (structure can be perceived as complex/messy and doubts about having a minimum viable ecosystem by the target timescales).
 Andy explained that there is the intention to create a legal organisation by the end of 2020 for the EOSC but this will need validation by EU Financing (EU countries' finance ministers agreement in Autumn).

 **2. Draft agenda for the Review meeting in Brussels**

-Andy explained that we expect the review meeting covering the first 18 months of project execution to take place just after the 18th months have ended, therefore end of June / July.
-Also, a Executive Board meeting for PaNOSC is planned to take place soon via video conference and he would like to propose a draft agenda for validation.
+Andy explained that we expect the review meeting covering the first 18 months of project execution to take place just after the 18th month have ended, therefore end of June / July.
+Also, an Executive Board meeting for PaNOSC is planned to take place soon via video conference and he would like to propose a draft agenda for validation.

 Tobias asked whether an exact date has been chosen for the review meeting and Andy replied that no, but the review will cover 18 months (until the end of May) and some time will be left to read the deliverables/reports submitted in May, therefore he expects it to take place end of June or July.